 QS and THE reveal top universities of the Netherlands

 Times Higher Education (THE) started publishing a new ranking with methodology developed in partnership with Thomson Reuters in 2010, known as the Times Higher Education World University Rankings.
 It shapes from the following factors: citation index (30%), scope and research reputation (30%), student's amount per tutors and learning environment (30%), part of international students and teaching staff (7.5%), and incomes from industry (2.5%).
 In 2015, THE increased number of universities they rate from 400 to 800.
-See also positions of top Dutch Universities in certain fields of sciences as well as results of some European countries in our blog section.
+See also positions of Dutch Universities in certain subjects as well as global rankings results in our blog section.

 Dutch Universities in the 2015 QS and THE rankings